timjs/symbolic-tophat-haskell/README.md

 ## Paper

-The paper behind all this code is published at IFL'19
+The paper behind all this code is published at [IFL'19](http://2019.iflconference.org).
+Read [the paper](https://github.com/timjs/symbolic-tophat) for more background.

 ## Building